beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include tip.html content="For convenience, leave the BEAUti window open so that you can change the values and re-generate the BEAST file as required later in this tutorial." %}

+## Running BEAST

 We are now ready to run the file through BEAST.

-## Running BEAST

-{% include icon-callout.html file='icons/beast-icon.png' content='Run BEAST by double clicking on the BEAST icon in the package you downloaded.' %}
+{% include icon-callout.html file='icons/beast-icon.png' content='Run BEAST by double clicking on the BEAST icon.' %}

 The following dialog box will appear: